Future Retirees – FAQs

 Yes, if you return to work full-time for the State or County you must notify the EUTF to stop your EUTF retiree plans and you may enroll in EUTF Active plans.
 If you return to work part-time or outside of the State or County, this does not apply to you.

-Retirees must terminate their spouse’s/partner’s coverage within 30 days of the date of divorce.
-Complete an EC-2 enrollment form (or EC-2H for HSTA VB members) and submit it to the EUTF within 45 days of your divorce date to terminate your spouse’s coverage.
+Retirees must terminate their spouse’s/partner’s coverage within 45 days of the date of divorce.
+Complete an EC-2 or EC-2H (for HSTA VB members) form and submit it to the EUTF within 45 days of your divorce date to terminate your spouse’s coverage.
 Attach pages 1 and 2 of the divorce decree, along with the signature page.

 If the EC-2/EC-2H is filed more than 60 days after the date of divorce, the retiree will be responsible for paying the employer contribution of premiums retroactive to the divorce date.

-Complete an EC-2 enrollment form (or EC-2H for HSTA VB members) and submit it to the EUTF within 45 days of your marriage date.
+Complete an EC-2 or EC-2H (for HSTA VB members) form and submit it to the EUTF within 45 days of your marriage date.
 Attach a copy of your marriage certificate within 45 days.
 Social security numbers are required for all newly added dependents.
 You can add your spouse to your current plans – you cannot change plans.

 Divorced or legally separated spouse/civil union partners, or domestic partners whose partnership has been dissolved are no longer eligible for EUTF plans, regardless of whether your divorce decree indicates that coverage must be afforded to your spouse.
 You must notify the EUTF within 45 days from the divorce or legally separated filing dates or date of the termination of domestic partnership and terminate your dependent’s coverage.

-Complete an EC-2 enrollment form (or EC-2H for HSTA VB members) and submit it to the EUTF within 45 days to remove your dependent from your EUTF plans.
+Complete an EC-2 or EC-2H (for HSTA VB members) form and submit it to the EUTF within 45 days to remove your dependent from your EUTF plans.
 If the EC-2/EC-2H is filed more than 60 days after the date of divorce/partnership, the retiree shall be responsible for paying the employer contribution of premiums retroactive to the divorce date.